bodo-ai/Bodo/docs/source/sparkcheatsheet.rst

 .. _pscheatsheet:

-Pyspark Bodo Cheatsheet
+PySpark Bodo Cheatsheet
 ========================

-References of Pyspark methods and their Python equivalents supported by Bodo.
+References of PySpark methods and their Python equivalents supported by Bodo.

 - :ref:`psdataframe`
 - :ref:`psfunctions`